 Everyday acts of intolerance manifest themselves in many ways: name-calling, slurs, sexual harassment, casual putdowns regarding race, ethnicity, gender, size, abilities, perceived sexual orientation or gender identification.
 The bias might come in the form of clothing-certain colors or styles-or music or symbols associated with hate groups.
-Growing intolerance can also be found online, posted on Tumblr or tweeted on Twitter.
+Growing intolerance can also be found online, posted on social media.
 It might be blatant, such as a noose left hanging from an African-American student's locker.
 Or it might be subtle, a hushed rumor texted like a whisper, phone to phone, person to person.